 The single largest question I hear as a yoga teacher is, “Do you teach classes on how to meditate?”
-My response so far has been that we include meditation components in our Yin and Restorative classes and that I include mindfulness with each sequence.
+My response so far has been that we include meditation components in some of our other classes and that I include mindfulness with each sequence.
 However, I do not believe this is the answer most are seeking.

 This has led me to share my research, knowledge and experience on the practice of Meditation!

 You may know a little about meditation, or at least you may have some sort of idea.
 If your idea of a perfect meditation is someone sitting on a mountaintop with a serene, blissful expression, having not a care in the world, you’re not alone in this thought.
 And although this may be ONE interpretation, it is not a norm.